cubrink/vault-template/README.md

 Shiny things quickly become dull or unmaintained.
 Plug-ins should be included with caution and with a sound justification.
 Always consider the implications of how the vault would be affected if the plugin became unavailable.

-3. Knowledge and planning are distint types of information
+3. Knowledge and planning are distinct types of information

 Wiki-like knowledge is sparse and excels in flat structures.
 Project planning is dense and can managably evolve into dense nested structures as projects grow.